agsh/boobst/Readme.md

 ### Set

 Set local or global variable.
-Type of value should be string, number, buffer or object.
+Type of value should be a string, number, buffer or object.
 Local variables could be accessed throw server process.

 ``` Javascript
 bs.set('^var', ['a', 1], 'value', function(err) {